Transport and phase separation of active Brownian particles in fluctuating environments: Collective Behavior

-A better insight into the effect of the fluctuations on the MIPS can be gained by analyzing the dependence of particle velocities on the local density.
-This dependency is shown in \figref{fig:vel-rho} for systems in presence and absence of the fluctuations.
-Our results show that the fluctuations not only hinders the MIPS, but also it lead to a significant change in the dependency of the velocity on the density.
-To shed light on these effects, we divide each curve in \figref{fig:vel-rho} into four density intervals (indicated by the Roman numbers) and discuss the behavior of the system in each interval.
-A representative snapshot for each system is also presented in \figref{fig:vel-rho}, where particles with densities corresponding to each interval are colored differently.
-Using these snapshots one can find the positions of the particles belonging to each density interval.
+Further insight into the effect of the fluctuations on MIPS can be gained by analyzing the dependence of particle velocities on the local density.
+This dependency is shown in Fig.~\ref{fig:vel-rho} for systems in presence and absence of fluctuations.

-As a general remark on the shape of $v(\rho)$ curve for the conventional ABPs, we point out that in our study the dependency of $v$ on $\rho$ is not a linear function, in contrast to the common obesrvation of the linear dependency.
-This qualitative difference is due to choosing a relatively low $D_T$, and a relatively large $\epsilon$, in our study.
-The motivation to choose a larger $\epsilon$ is to achieve a better representation of the hard-disk.
-Although the translation diffusion coefficient is commonly estimatied to be of the same order of magnitude as $\sigma^2D_R$, in our study we effectively ignored the effect of $D_T$ by setting it to a value two orders of magnitude smaller than the aforementioned estimate.